vdbrink/vdbrink.github.io/homeassistant/homeassistant_web_scraper.md

 #### 4. Find the corresponding index

-* Now you see a numbered list that matches all the third columns values from the table as TD HTML elements
+* A numbered list, that matches all the third columns values from the table as TD HTML elements, is visible.
-* We need the 5th row which is index **4** (start counting by 0)
+* The 5th row contains the data.
+This is index **4** (start counting by 0)
 <br>
-Now we have all the required input data for the scraper, now we can setup the scraper in Home Assistant.
+Now all the required input data is available for the scraper.
+It's time to setup the scraper in Home Assistant.

 ---
 ## Configure the scraper in Home Assistant

-We use the Home Assistant **Scrape** integration for this.
+Use the Home Assistant **Scrape** integration for this.

 [![Open your Home Assistant instance and show the add-on store.](https://my.home-assistant.io/badges/config_flow_start.svg)](https://my.home-assistant.io/redirect/config_flow_start/?domain=scrape)